AdaCore/gnatstudio/docs/users_guide/extending.rst

 Python files
 ^^^^^^^^^^^^

-You can format the Python plug-in in any way you want (as long as it can be executed by Python, of course), the following formatting is suggested.
-These plug-ins are visible in the :guilabel:`Plugins` section of the preferences editor dialog, so having a common format makes it easier for users to understand each plug-in:
+You can format the Python plugin in any way you want (as long as it can be executed by Python, of course), the following formatting is suggested.
+These plugins are visible in the :guilabel:`Plugins` section of the preferences editor dialog, so having a common format makes it easier for users to understand each plugin:

 * Comment